-Class sessions may be video recorded for the purpose of educational review.
+Class sessions may be video recorded for educational review.
 Recordings obtained for the purposes described herein are for educational purposes only.

 Please see the Master of Science Thesis and Scholarly Inquiry Paper Guidelines for information specific to the Master of Science Graduate Nursing student scholarship requirement at Winona State University.